 Here is our list of our top Winter Travel Must Haves.

-*This post contains affiliate links.
-See our full disclosure policy here.
+*This post contains affiliate links, which means we may earn a small commission at no extra cost to you!
+See our full disclosure policy here.*

 If you are headed to the Arctic…that’s anywhere that is colder than 50 degrees F to us, (Hello, California Girl here!)…then we think heated clothing is a must have. (ok, B doesn’t agree, but he’s from Chicago…plus, he wears it sometimes!)
 There are all sorts of different heated clothing items available.
 From Heated Jackets (my Fav!) to heated scarves, vests, gloves, etc. The list is unending!
 Check out our heated gear here.

 I just learned what base layering even is…I didn’t use to get out much in the winter.
 But Base layering is amazing!!
 A good base layer top and bottom, will keep you nice and cozy!
 You wear a base layer or long pj’s under your clothes and it can help keep your core warm all day.
 I won’t ever go out in the cold without some sort of base layer anymore.

 Trapper hats or beanies, just something to keep that noggin’ warm.
 The coldest parts of our bodies tend to be our head and feet.
 That’s where all the heat comes out of your body.
 Keep that heat inside your body, and don’t let it escape your head with a nice warm hat.
 Our Trapper Hats kept us super warm throughout our Iceland adventures.
 From Glacier Hiking to Ice Caving, and all those cold moments in between.

 Keep those tootsies warm with wool socks.
 You don’t want to know how many pairs of socks I wanted to wear on our winter vacation, before I learned about wool socks.
 I was still layering with lots of cotton socks, and wondering why it wasn’t helping.
 Wool socks are sure to keep your toes nice and warm, and keep you from freezing.